What is StopSOP?

-- Let your colleagues know you are doing so by joining our list of lawyers (this can be done anonymously, although we encourage you to add your name).
+- Let your colleagues know you are doing so by joining our list of supporters on the website.
 There is strength and courage in numbers – no one wants to feel like they are going against the grain, and particularly not alone.

 - Spread the word and add your name to our mailing list by clicking on the button above.